-Suggest a Vote Center or Ballot Drop Off Location
+Suggest a Vote Center or Official Ballot Drop Box Location

 Inquire about the availability of documents in accessible formats.

-Have a Suggestion for a Vote Center or Ballot Drop Box Location?
+Have a Suggestion for a Vote Center or Official Ballot Drop Box Location?

-The County of Sacramento is currently looking for facilities to serve as a Vote Center or Ballot Drop Box location for future elections.
-If you know of a location that might make a great Vote Center or Ballot Drop Off location, you can let us know.
+The County of Sacramento is currently looking for facilities to serve as a Vote Center or Official Ballot Drop Box location for future elections.
+If you know of a location that might make a great Vote Center or Official Ballot Drop Box location, you can let us know.

 Location Requirements